 The Committee is a statutory function and is independent of Social Security Scotland's management.
-Membership will be composed of three non-Executive or independent external members.
-A non-Executive member will chair the Committee, and at least one member will have significant financial experience.
+Membership will be composed of at least three nonexecutive or independent external members.
+A non-executive member will chair the Committee, and at least one member will have significant financial experience.

-The period of non-Executive member appointments to the Committee will be linked to their appointment to the Executive Advisory Body.
-Independent Audit and Assurance Committee members, if applicable, will be appointed for a period of up to three years, renewable once by mutual consent, and will be timed to maintain relevant membership of the Committee.
+The period of non-executive member appointments to the committee will be linked to their appointment to the Executive Advisory Body.
+Independent Audit and Assurance Committee members, if applicable, will be appointed for a period of up to three years, renewable once by mutual consent, and will be timed to maintain relevant membership of the committee.

-Committee meetings will normally be attended by the Accountable Officer, the Deputy Director for Finance and Corporate Services, the Deputy Director for Health and Social Care, the Directorate of Internal Audit and Assurance, and a representative of External Audit.

-The Committee may ask any other officials from within Social Security Scotland to attend and assist with discussions on any particular matter, or request that those who normally attend but who are not members, withdraw in order to facilitate open and frank discussion on particular matters.
+Committee meetings will normally be attended by the Accountable Officer, the Deputy Director for Finance and Corporate Services, Scottish Government Internal Audit, and a representative of External Audit.
+The committee may ask any other officials from within Social Security Scotland to attend to assist it with its discussions on any particular matter, or request that those who normally attend but who are not members, withdraw in order to facilitate open and frank discussion on particular matters.

-Attendees of the Committee are listed below, with an asterisk () denoting the members: Non-Executive Members:
+The members of the committee are:

+Non-Executive Members:

 - Russell Frith (Chair)

+- Jessica Burns

-- Naghat Ahmed
+- Elaine Noad

-- Barry Mathieson
+- Douglas Hutchens